Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Domestic cats are amazing creatures.
 They can jump five times their height, tap into the earth’s electromagnetic field to navigate, see minute movements in the dark, and feel astonishingly minor changes in airflow with their whiskers.
 And those aren’t the only surprising things cats can do!

 They can also hear in a wider range and from further away than humans.
-Most cats can hear sounds anywhere from 2,300 feet to 2,900 feet away, and they can also hear sounds in a wider frequency range than humans, so we can easily add stunningly good hearing to the already long list of kitty superpowers!
+It is believed that cats may be able to hear sounds from 2,300 feet away, depending on the volume, frequency, and environmental conditions, and they can also hear sounds in a wider frequency range than humans, so we can easily add stunningly good hearing to the already long list of kitty superpowers!
 Read on for more information about cats and their hearing.

 So Cats Can Hear Better than Humans?

 Absolutely!
 Cats can not only hear sounds from further away than we can, but they can also hear a broader range of frequencies.
-Humans can generally hear voices and understand what’s being said from around 500 feet away.
+Depending on the volume of the sound produced, ambient noise, and environmental conditions, humans may be able to hear voices and understand what’s being said from around 500 feet away.

 We can sometimes hear a person speaking but cannot determine what they’re saying from around 1,000 feet—if the person is yelling.
-Cats, on the other hand, can easily hear sounds made from 2,300 to 3,000 feet away.
+Cats, on the other hand, may be able to hear sounds made from 2,300 feet away or more, based on anecdotal reports.
 Cats’ hearing is generally four to five times better than humans.

 And kitties can also hear a greater range of frequencies.
-Humans can hear sounds in a range from 64Hz to 26,000Hz.
-Cats, on the other hand, can hear sounds from 48Hz to 85,000Hz.
-They have one of the broadest mammal hearing ranges!
-For comparison, dogs can hear sounds between 40Hz and 60,000Hz, giving cats a clear win in the hearing department!
+Humans can hear sounds in a range from around 20Hz to 20,000Hz.
+Cats, on the other hand, can hear sounds from 48Hz to 85,000Hz.1 They have one of the broadest mammal hearing ranges!
+For comparison, dogs can hear sounds between 65Hz and 45,000Hz, giving cats a clear win in the hearing department!2

 Cats are also pretty good at pinpointing where sounds are coming from.
 They can determine a sound’s provenance within 3 inches from a whopping 3 feet away.
 Their ears can move a full 180° to locate the direction a sound is coming from, and they can move their outer ears independently of each other.

 Kitties have 32 muscles in each ear, allowing them to move their outer ears precisely.
 The cute triangular part of a cat’s outer ear is technically called the pinna.
 Cats can zoom in on sound by moving their outer ears.
-Pointing their ear in a specific direction increases their ability to hear what’s happening in that area by up to 20%!
+Pointing their ear in a specific direction increases their ability to hear what’s happening in that area!

 Gray cat looking at something nearby